mateahoward/hacktoberfest-2020/README.md

-# HacktoberFest 2020 - Personalised Cards Challenge
+# HacktoberFest 2020 - Personalised Cards Challenge - NOW CLOSED

 This project was set up as a simple front end challenge for HacktoberFest 2020 event.